 Though there are dozens of varieties of ragweed, two are mainly responsible for the sneezing and weeping of allergic rhinitis: common ragweed (Ambrosia artemisiifolia) and giant ragweed (Ambrosia trifida).

 In the United States, ragweed cuts a swath through central and eastern states from north to south.
-In Canada, Ontario is the hardest hit by its pollen, with Manitoba and Quebec following closely behind.
+In Canada, Ontario and Quebec are hardest hit by its pollen.
 In both countries, the coasts are mainly clear of it.

 Ragweed thrives during dry, hot summer weather.
 While most of us complain about clammy and rainy days, high humidity (over 70 per cent) makes it more difficult for the plant to release pollen.